friguzzi/belief-propagation/docs/index.rst

 With this application the user can design a new Bayesian network, load it from an XMLBIF file, or load a example network.
-In order to perform propagation, the network is first converted to a factor network since belief propagation is simpler on factor networks.
+In order to perform propagation, the network is first converted to a factor graph since belief propagation is simpler on factor graphs.

 The source code is available at `<https://github.com/friguzzi/belief-propagation>`_.